ryantbrown/reaktion.js/readme.md

-Reaktion JS
+Reaktion.js
 ========

-Reaktion JS is a lightweight, flexible jQuery plugin for generating responsive, nested navigation menus.
+Reaktion.js is a lightweight, flexible jQuery plugin for generating responsive, nested navigation menus.
 It allows developers to get up and running extremely quickly and is completely customizable.
 By default it uses [Font Awesome](http://fortawesome.github.io/Font-Awesome/) instead of images and contains a LESS file with variables for easy customization.

 Demo
 ------